Russian cuisine: Meat

-at affluent households also mentions sausage-making, spit-roasted meats, stews and many other meat dishes.
+Affluent households also mention sausage-making, spit-roasted meats, stews and many other meat dishes.

 As a garnish to meat dishes in the past the most common were porridges and cereals, in which the meat was boiled, later on boiled or rather steamed and baked root vegetables (turnips, carrots) as well as mushrooms; additionally the meat, without taking account its type, was garnished with pickled products—pickled cabbage, or sour and "soaked" (marinated) apples (mochoniye yabloki) or cranberries.
 Pan juices, alone or mixed with sour cream or melted butter, were used as gravy to pour on garnishing vegetables and porridges.
 Meat sauces, i.e. gravies based on flour, butter, eggs and milk, are not common for traditional Russian cuisine.

 Pelmeni are a traditional Eastern European (mainly Russian) dish usually made with minced meat filling, wrapped in thin dough (made out of flour and eggs, sometimes with milk or water added).
 For filling, pork, lamb, beef, or any other kind of meat can be used; mixing several kinds is popular.
 The traditional Ural recipe requires the filling be made with 45% of beef, 35% of lamb, and 20% of pork.
 Traditionally, various spices, such as pepper, onions, and garlic, are mixed into the filling.

 Russians seem to have learned to make pelmeni from Finno-Ugric people.
 The word means "ear-shaped bread" in Finno-Ugric languages such as Udmurt and Komi; pel means 'ear' and n'an means 'bread'.
 In Siberia they were made in large quantities and stored safely frozen outside for several winter months.
 In mainland Russia, the term "Siberian pel'meni" refers to pel'meni made with a mix of meats (whether the 45/35/20 mix mentioned above or another ratio), rather than a single meat.
 By the late 19th century, they became a staple throughout urban European Russia.
 They are prepared immediately before eating by boiling in water until they float, and then 2–5 minutes more.
 The resulting dish is served with butter or sour cream (mustard, horseradish, and vinegar are popular as well).
 Some recipes suggest frying pelmeni after boiling until they turn golden brown.

 Pelmeni belong to the family of dumplings.
 They are akin to vareniki, a Ukrainian variety of dumplings with a filling made of, most commonly, mashed potatoes, farmer's cheese, or cherries.
 They are not dissimilar to Chinese potstickers, Tibetan mo-mo and Italian ravioli, as well as the manti of the Kazakh and Kyrgyz cultures.
 The main difference between pelmeni and other kinds of dumplings is in their shape and size; the typical pelmen' is roughly spherical and is about 2 to 3 cm in diameter, whereas most other types of dumplings are usually elongated and much larger.